 Welfare Regime

-Measures taken for macroeconomic stabilization include increased indirect taxes and cost-reflective tariffs for the power and energy sector, which resulted in an overall price increase of 78% in 2022 and another increase of 66% in February 2023.
-These measures, coupled with high inflation and a contracting economy, have disproportionately impacted low-income earners and have resulted in a sharp reversal of Sri Lanka’s progress in reducing poverty.
+Macroeconomic stabilization measures include higher indirect taxes and cost-reflective tariffs in the power and energy sector, leading to a 66% overall price increase in February 2023.
+These measures have disproportionately affected low-income individuals, contributing to a sharp reversal of Sri Lanka’s progress in reducing poverty.

 Social safety nets

-The constitution guarantees the right to nondiscrimination on the basis of race, religion, language, sex, and political opinion.
-However, there are no protections against discrimination based on sexual orientation, and consensual same-sex relations remain criminalized.
-This creates specific disadvantages and vulnerabilities for LGBTQ+ persons, including being targeted by law enforcement for bribery.
+The constitution guarantees the right to be free from discrimination based on race, religion, language, sex and political opinion.
+However, there are no protections against discrimination based on sexual orientation and consensual same-sex relations remain criminalized.
+This creates specific disadvantages and vulnerabilities for LGBTQ+ people, including being targeted for bribery by law enforcement.

-With some notable exceptions, disparities in access to education, public health, and public services are more pronounced regionally than across ethnic or religious divides.
-Geographical disparities are primarily due to imbalances in economic growth and disparities in the allocation of public funds due to political considerations.
-Conflict-affected areas suffer from acute economic hardships; specifically, disparities created due to prolonged displacement and landlessness create barriers to accessing public services.
+With some notable exceptions, disparities in access to education, public health and public services are more pronounced regionally than across ethnic or religious divides.
+Geographic disparities primarily reflect imbalances in economic growth and in the allocation of public funds resulting from political considerations.
+Formerly war-affected areas face acute economic hardship – specifically, prolonged displacement and landlessness have created disparities that hinder access to public services.

-Large segments of the Upcountry Tamil population have suffered statelessness for more than 40 years.
-This community still encounters obstacles when it comes to accessing health care, education, and public services due to inadequate infrastructure facilities and limited economic prospects.
-Moreover, Upcountry Tamils residing in Sinhala-speaking administrative regions face an additional challenge: a scarcity of Tamil-proficient public officials.
+Large segments of the Upcountry Tamil population have experienced statelessness for more than 40 years.
+This community still encounters obstacles to accessing health care, education and public services due to inadequate infrastructure and limited economic prospects.
+Moreover, Upcountry Tamils living in Sinhala-speaking administrative regions face a shortage of Tamil-proficient public officials.

-Female literacy rates and life expectancy rates continue to be higher than those for males.
+Female literacy and life expectancy remain higher than for males.
 Female enrollment in Sri Lanka’s education sector is higher than male enrollment across age groups.
-However, according to statistics from the University Grants Commission, female participation in science, technology, engineering, and mathematics (STEM) is very low compared to that of their male counterparts.
-Furthermore, women’s participation in the labor force, at 33.6% in 2021, remains significantly lower than for men.
+However, according to University Grants Commission statistics, female participation in science, technology, engineering and mathematics (STEM) is very low compared with male participation.
+Furthermore, women’s participation in the labor force dropped slightly to 33.2% in 2023 and remains significantly lower than the rate for men.

 Equal opportunity